 Creating a School-Wide Culture of Belonging

 In the international school setting, building a strong culture is essential for promoting Diversity, Equity, Inclusion, and Justice (DEIJ).
-By intentionally cultivating a culture of DEIJ, we create an environment where diversity is celebrated, equity is prioritized, inclusivity is fostered, and justice is upheld.
+By intentionally cultivating a culture of DEIJ, we create an environment where diversity is celebrated, equity is prioritised, inclusivity is fostered, and justice is upheld.
 Our schools become spaces where students from diverse backgrounds feel a sense of belonging, are empowered to share their unique perspectives, and are encouraged to explore their identities.

 To build this culture, we must actively engage in a collective effort.
 This includes aligning our teaching practices with DEIJ principles, embedding culturally relevant content into the curriculum, and promoting dialogue that challenges biases and stereotypes.
-Additionally, we recognize that our fellow educators play a crucial role in shaping this culture through collaboration, mutual respect, and shared learning experiences.
+Additionally, we recognise that our fellow educators play a crucial role in shaping this culture through collaboration, mutual respect, and shared learning experiences.

 Fundamentals of A DEIJ Affirming Learning Environment

-Creating an inclusive school environment within an international school setting is possible through intentional efforts that prioritize diversity, equity, and inclusion.
-It begins with fostering a sense of belonging and respect for all students, recognizing and valuing their unique identities, cultures, and backgrounds.
+Creating an inclusive school environment within an international school setting is possible through intentional efforts that prioritise diversity, equity, and inclusion.
+It begins with fostering a sense of belonging and respect for all students, recognising and valuing their unique identities, cultures, and backgrounds.
 This is achieved by implementing inclusive policies, curricula, and practices that embrace diversity, promote cultural understanding, and challenge bias and discrimination.
-Inclusive classrooms prioritize student voices, encourage collaboration, and incorporate diverse perspectives in teaching and learning.
+Inclusive classrooms prioritise student voices, encourage collaboration, and incorporate diverse perspectives in teaching and learning.
 Additionally, building strong relationships with families and the wider community enhances the sense of belonging and strengthens the support network.
 Professional development and ongoing training for educators on cultural competence and inclusive practices play a pivotal role.
 By creating an environment where every student feels valued, accepted, and empowered, international schools can foster an inclusive school culture that prepares students to thrive in a diverse and interconnected world.

 Creating an inclusive school environment within an international school setting is crucial to ensuring that all students feel valued, respected, and supported.
 Here is a 6-step model strategy that I created that will help foster inclusivity: